profjere/comm269JavaScriptExamFall2019/README.md

 1)	What is the purpose of JavaScript in web development?
 [5 points]

-2)	Explain how the if/then statement works?
+2)	Explain how an if/then statement works?
 What is its purpose?
 [10 points]

 3)	Explain why a function is necessary if you are collecting data from a form.
 (Note: functions have many uses, but this is one that we discussed/used in class.)
 [10 points]